 Simple, straight-forward, easy, and it will do all of the work for you.
 Best part is once you register, you can create a group.
 You can make this group private and put other parameters on the group.
 Even better you can invite members to the group using email…. or sharing a link.
 (Hello Google Classroom) Students will sign up using an email and then be invited to complete their bracket.

 Before you have students fill out their bracket, I would download this free reading and crossword puzzle.
 This activity is SO FUN.
 A completely, almost fool-proof, basically guaranteed guide to filling out the perfect bracket.
-This is a fun tip sheet that goes through “bracketology,” and suggest what numbers show as the school color that wins the most, where to pick an upset, and even which mascot is more likely to win.
+(Tongue in Cheek) This is a fun tip sheet that goes through “bracketology,” and suggests what numbers show as the school color that wins the most, where to pick an upset, and even which mascot is more likely to win.
 This one is SO FUN.
 Guaranteed your class will LOVE this Reading Comprehension Passage and Crossword Puzzle.
 It will especially come in handy when filling out their own Bracket!

 Once everyone has completed the reading, and the free bracketology “Tip Sheet,” I would then begin to divide the class into the 4 divisions found on the bracket: East, West, South, and Midwest.
 You are basically dividing your class into 4 equal groups.
 Once in their equal groups students will research a team from their division, and create trading cards for that team.
 To separate your class into the 4 divisions, I would project a bracket with the teams onto the whiteboard, or simply print off a page with them.
 From there I would randomly call students to go and write their name or class number next to a school of their choice.